-To realize the Nursing Program's Mission, Program Outcomes, Student Learning Outcomes, and Role Specific Graduate Competencies the curriculum is grounded in recognized contemporary professional standards, guidelines and competencies which include ACEN 2017 Standards and Criteria for Associate Degree Nursing, NLN Associate Degree Competencies, ANA Standards of Nursing Practice, New York State Nurse Practice Act, National Council of State Boards for Nursing's (NCSBN) NCLEX-RN Test Plan Categories of Client Needs, The Joint Commission (TJC) National Patient Safety Goals (2015), and Quality and Safety for Nurses (QSEN) Competencies.
+To realize the Nursing Program's Mission, Program Outcomes and End of Program Student Learning Outcomes the curriculum is grounded in recognized contemporary professional standards, guidelines and competencies which include ASSOCIATE DEGREE NURSING, NLN Associate Degree Competencies, ANA Standards of Nursing Practice, National Council of State Boards for Nursing's (NCSBN) NCLEX-RN Test Plan Categories of Client Needs, Hospital: 2020 National Patient Safety Goals, and QSEN) Competencies.

 The QSEN Competencies together with the NCLEX-RN Categories of Client Needs provide the major unifying themes for application of the Nursing Process and for content and student learning throughout the curriculum.
 These are introduced in the first semester of the Nursing Program's Clinical Component and are applied at increasingly complex levels in successive semesters in the classroom, laboratory and clinical settings.
 The Student Learning Outcomes organize the curriculum, guide the delivery of instruction and learning activities, and are used to evaluate student progress.
-The Nursing curriculum and Student Learning Outcomes advance from simple to complex utilizing Bloom's revised Taxonomy of Learning Objectives.
+The Nursing curriculum and Student Learning Outcomes advance from simple to complex utilizing Bloom's revised Taxonomy of Learning Objectives, which culminate in End of Program Student Learning Outcomes.